Mission of the Lintilhac Foundation

 What does the Lintilhac Foundation fund?

 Core Giving Areas:

-- Water Quality, with a special focus on advocacy and science research.
+- Water Quality, with a special focus on advocacy and university level

-- Conservation, especially recreational access to lands and integrative land use planning.
+- Conservation, especially backcountry recreational access to lands and integrative land use planning.

 Within our Core Giving, we consider requests for:

 - Organizations serving the state of Vermont

 Our Legacy Giving is focused into two fields:

 - Midwifery and lactation support

 - Supporting women’s mental and emotional health (both before and after childbirth)

 Legacy Giving grantees are selected by trustees.
 We do not accept unsolicited proposals, or unsolicited phone calls, email, or other forms of contact in regards to our Legacy Giving, and are unable to respond to such inquiries.
 Thank you for respecting this boundary.